 What to Expect at Your First Counselling/Psychotherapy Session

 During your first session I will ask for some details about you and a brief overview of what brings you to seek therapy.
 It is also an opportunity for you to ask any questions.

 People often wonder how long therapy will take – there is no set answer, some people may need only a few sessions whilst others may require counselling for longer, therapy is an individual journey.

-I have availability from Monday-Friday, with sessions starting at 10am, the last session being 8pm.
+I have availability from Monday-Friday.
 I also offer sessions on a Saturday morning from 9:30am - 11:30am

 I aim to see you within a couple of days following your initial contact.
 I understand you may have a busy schedule and as such I offer flexible appointments.